 - 40 ml water

-Place eggs, sugar, honey and mirin in a large mixing bowl and beat all together until the egg mixture becomes whitish in colour.
+- Place eggs, sugar, honey and mirin in a large mixing bowl and beat all together until the egg mixture becomes pale whitish in colour.

-Pour 2 tbsp of the batter into the pan.
-If you are using a frying pan, cook one or two at times and if you are using an electric pan, you can make a little more at once. *2
+- Pour 1 scoop of ice cream scooper of the batter onto the pan.
+If you are using a frying pan, cook one or two at a time and if you are using an electric pan, you can make a little more at once.

-When the cakes are cooled down, spread sweet azuki bean paste on one cake and sandwich with another cake and repeat it to make 8 Dorayaki *3
+- When the cakes are cooled down, spread sweet azuki bean paste on one cake and sandwich with another cake and repeat it to make 8 Dorayaki.